cyyynthia/fastify-tokenize/README.md

 })
 ```

-By default, fastify-tokenize checks for either the `token` cookie (will only work if
+By default, fastify-tokenize checks for either the `token` cookie without performing signature checks (will only work if
 [fastify-cookie](https://github.com/fastify/fastify-cookie)) is registered, or a token passed in the `authorization`
 header.
-You can obviously customize this for yourself through the `cookie` and `header` options.
+You can obviously customize this for yourself through the following options:

  - Setting `cookie` to false will disable authentication through cookies.
 Same thing for `header`
  - Setting `cookie` to any string will tell fastify-tokenize to check for this cookie when attempting to authenticate a